Jonas leads Mids with 580 score; team 16 points out of second place

-Academically, Navy has been one of the top teams in the nation under Kelley's watch.
-The team has posted a 100% APR for seven consecutive seasons, which is the longest current streak in the nation.
-Navy recently received the NCAA's Public Recognition Award for its outstanding performance in the classroom.
+Academically, Navy has been one of the top teams in the nation under Kelley’s watch.
+The team posted a 100% APR in 11 of 12 seasons from 2004 through 2015.
+Navy has also been a multiple time recipient of the NCAA’s Public Recognition Award for its outstanding performance in the classroom.

-Navy finished 8-2 during the 2011-12 season and claimed the MAC Championship for the 13th straight season, every year of Kelley's tenure.
+In 2011-12, the Mids finished 8-2 and claimed the MAC Championship for the 13th straight season, every year of Kelley's tenure.

-Two years ago, Navy placed seventh in both the smallbore and air rifle disciplines at the NCAA Championships, while winning the MAC Championship with a 9-1 overall record.
+Six years ago, Navy placed seventh in both the smallbore and air rifle disciplines at the NCAA Championships, while winning the MAC Championship with a 9-1 overall record.
 The Mids reached the NCAA Championships for the 20th straight season and won the Mid-Atlantic Rifle Conference team title.
+Kelley capped his 2010-11 season by being honored with the Robert Ketzner Service Award by the MAC for his service to the conference and the sport of rifle.

 In 2009, the Mids placed seventh at the NCAA Championships, but were second in the air rifle discipline for the second straight year.
 The Mids posted a 17-1 mark, recording the most wins in a season in school history.
 In addition, three more Mids earned All-American honors, including air rifle first-teamer Lisa Kunzelman.